 As we discussed earlier, threads are at the heart of an RTOS.
 It is easy to create a new thread by calling the function wiced_rtos_create_thread() with the following arguments:

 wiced_thread_t* thread – A pointer to a thread handle data structure.
 This handle is used to identify the thread for other thread functions.
+You must first create the handle data structure before providing the pointer to the create thread function.

 uint8_t priority – This is the priority of the thread.